 The Australasian College for Emergency Medicine (ACEM; the College) is committed to high standards of ethical conduct.
-The purpose of this policy is to provide guidance in identifying and handling perceived, potential and actual conflicts of interest involving ACEM and its activities.
+This policy provides guidance in identifying and handling perceived, potential and actual conflicts of interest involving ACEM examination activities.
+This policy draws on and complements the ACEM Conflict of Interest Policy (COR139), and applies specifically to College examinations.

 It is the responsibility of each ACEM member, trainee, staff member, and other persons serving on a College entity or in a College role ('College representatives') to have regard to the particular circumstances of each case, and the application of this policy in each case.